danego/CGoL/readme.md

 _Note:_ In this instance, the boardSize would be 3 (size of one side of the board) and the totalLength would be 9 (the length of the board as a single array).

-The library maintains only one board per initialized instance (see _How to Use_ section) to better serve HTML visuals.
+* The library maintains only one board per initialized instance (see _How to Use_ section) to better serve HTML visuals.
 Currently there is no resizing method, but that is a future goal.

+* Once the board is initialized and the internal variables set, createHtmlBoardElements() is called to set up the HTML board.
+It adds the number of table rows(\<tr\>) and table data (\<td\>) appropriate to the selected boardSize, adds them to the _document_, and stores them internally for future calls in a nested array _boardHtmlTableRowsArray_.
+Each table cell element is also given an eventListener to process clicks to the specific cells (i.e., call makeMark() or clearMark()).

-I used JavaScript for all of the internal work and some HTML and CSS for the lackluster page visuals.
+* I used JavaScript for all of the internal work and some HTML and CSS for the lackluster page visuals.
 Eventually I'd like to improve the webpage representation with better HTML and CSS and maybe even some Angular to add in single-page animations (?).

 ***